ToyB-Chan/mini-file-format/README.md

 - Example: `emptyString = ""`

 ### Array
 - Arrays are enclosed in square brackets (`[]`) and contain comma-separated values.
+A space may follow after a comma.
 - Arrays may only contain one datatype at a time.
 - Arrays may be of any positive dimension.
 - Arrays may be of any positive length.
-- Arrays can be empty.
+- Arrays may be empty.
 - Example: `array = [5, 6, 10]`
 - Example: `array2d = [[5, 8], [9, 7], [23, 47]]`
 - Example: `array2d = [[9], [50, 3], [54, 12, 46, 37]]`